 AFFILIATED: Describes a title insurance agency that is owned 10% or more by an underwriting company or that is a member of a holding company structure that includes an underwriting company.
 See Tex.
 Ins.
 Code Ann. §§ 823.002-823.003, 823.151.
 2602.003-2602.004.

-DIRECT OPERATION: Describes an operation, run by a title insurance company which has a license issued by TDI that allows it to own, lease and control an abstract plant, or to participate in a bona fide joint abstract plant in a given county.
+DIRECT OPERATION: Describes an operation, run by a title insurance company which has a license issued by TDI that allows it to own, lease, and control an abstract plant, or to participate in a bona fide joint abstract plant in a given county.
 A title insurance company may not write, sign, or deliver title insurance in a county in which the company operates an abstract plant until TDI has issued a direct operations license to the company.
 Tex.
 Ins.
 Code Ann. § 2651.051.

 Tax certificates through Telephone & Facsimile (lines A-6 through A-11): Report all income collected for these specific items.
 These line items are not carried forward from other forms.